Reviving the joy and honor of working with your hands (2015)

 s1artibartfast

 I'm split on the topic.
-I think there is value in working with their hands on a service basis, but don't believe in trying to build things.
+I think there is value in working with your hands on a service basis, but don't believe in trying to build things.

 My father was a farmer for 40 years and built a business that was supposed to be his retirement.
 Then the government eminent domained his water rights without any compensation, destroying his life's work, and leaving him and all the other farmers in the area high and dry.